Should Modern Medicine Look Into Cannabis Roots?

 Cannabis bud and leaf help with inflammation, so it makes sense that the roots would as well.
 Friedelin and epifriedelinol are compounds in cannabis roots that have anti-inflammatory properties.
 Parker and another English physician, Nicholas Culpeper, both uncovered in the 17th century the anti-inflammatory properties of a decoction of cannabis root.
 Later in the 18th century, Dr William Salomon, Dr Robert James, and Husain Khan all supported the conclusion that cannabis root can help with inflammation.

-Modern science is just remembering what we’ve already known for centuries and this important medicine is getting the spotlight it deserves.
+Despite this unlikely danger modern science is just remembering what we’ve already known for centuries and this important medicine is getting the spotlight it deserves.
 If you’re an advocate and grow your own plants, make sure to harvest the roots for their healing properties.